amyzliao/dotfiles/README.md

 - my command key is rebound to ctrl
 - my ctrl key is rebound to globe
 - my option key is still option

+Bugs:
+- Ctrl+Tab in arc for some reason refocuses me to vscode
+- Capslock + W in any window also for some reason refocuses me to vscode